techthoughts2/PSGalleryExplorer/README.md

 PSGalleryExplorer is a PowerShell module that extends the search functionality of the PowerShell Gallery by providing additional project information about modules.
 It enables users to search, explore, and discover PowerShell Gallery modules based on additional criteria that are not available via `Find-Module`.
 The module provides various features such as filtering results based on download counts, stars, forks, and repository health metrics like open issues, license, and last updated date.
 With PSGalleryExplorer, users can easily identify trending and actively developed modules, and explore module repositories directly from the console.

+With `Find-ModuleByCommand`, PSGalleryExplorer now provides even more value to users by enabling them to quickly locate modules that contain specific commands.
+This enables you to search for modules by function name, even if you do not have the module locally installed.

 ### Features

 - Fully cross-platform and can be run on Windows, Linux, and macOS